Rhea-Braithwaite/IntrotoIM/finalProject/journal.md

 # Final Project
 ## Preliminary Description
 For my final project, I would like to do an Arduino and Processing Version of Piano Tiles.
 Piano Tiles is a game where the user presses the black tiles on the screen at a speed and time that matches the length of the tile and the music being played.
 For my version I would like to do the same thing but have it insted be with switches.
 So the user would see the tile/note appear on screen and when it arrives at the bottom of the screen the matching switch has to be pressed for the corresponding amount of time as the length of the note.
 The base music would be playing, and the user, pressing the keys would hear the actual song itself if they are pressed correctly.
-If the incorrect switch is pressed or a switch is not pressed the game is lost and the user can start over.
+For each correct switch that is selected and the correct length that the switch is held, the user gains points.
+If the incorrect switch is pressed or a switch is not pressed the game the user does not gain the points.
+THe overarching goal is to gain the highest score possibe, ie. pressing every switch correctly and for an accurate amount of time
-The goal is to have 2 to 3 songs that the are preloaded that the user can play, each one a bit more difficult than the next
+I would like to have 2 to 3 songs that the are preloaded that the user can play, each one a bit more difficult than the next

 ### Arduino:
 The circuit would utilize: